Signed in as:

 He has an AET level 3 teaching qualification and is a qualified First Aid trainer, First Aid being his second passion behind sports.
 In his role as Officer Commanding 1461sqn, Flt Lt Elliott is keen to develop the cadets to achieve successful careers moving forward whether it be in the armed forces or life in general and equally for his staff team to progress themselves and deliver the best experience for the cadets.

-CI Conor Lane
+Plt Off Conor Lane

-CI Conor Lane started his RAFAC career as a Cadet at 2070 (Glenfield) Squadron, he quickly rose through the ranks reaching the rank of Cadet Warrant Officer before aging out and becoming an Adult Staff member at the age of 20.
+Plt Off Conor Lane started his RAFAC career as a Cadet at 2070 (Glenfield) Squadron, he quickly rose through the ranks reaching the rank of Cadet Warrant Officer before aging out and becoming an Adult Staff member at the age of 20.

-CI Lane has a wealth of experience within the RAFAC, having held executive positions at multiple squadrons across the organisation.
+Plt Off Lane has a wealth of experience within the RAFAC, having held executive positions at multiple squadrons across the organisation.
 Currently, he serves as the Training Officer at 1461 Squadron, where he is responsible for planning and delivering a diverse array of Parade Night activities.
 He leads a dedicated Training Team, working collaboratively to provide a dynamic and engaging experience for cadets.

-In his academic pursuits, CI Lane is nearing the completion of a Bachelor's Degree in Cyber Security, having studied in Leicester over the past few years.
+In his academic pursuits, Plt Off Lane is nearing the completion of a Bachelor's Degree in Cyber Security, having studied in Leicester over the past few years.
 Additionally, he is an RLSS Qualified lifeguard, which enables him to oversee water-based activities within the Organisation.
 His qualifications extend to teaching a broad spectrum of subjects, including Leadership, First Aid, Radio, Cyber and Aviation, allowing for steady-progression through the RAFAC’s Progressive Training Syllabus.

 -------